 We grant stock options to certain employees that give them the right to acquire our Class A common stock under the 2012 Plan.
 The exercise price of options granted is equal to the closing price per share of our stock at the date of grant.
 The non qualified options vest at a rate of 25% on each of the first four anniversaries of the grant date provided that the award recipient continues to be employed by us through each of those vesting dates, and expire ten years from the date of grant.

-The following table summarizes the stock option activity for the twenty-six weeks ended July 31, 2021 (aggregate intrinsic value in thousands):
+The following table summarizes stock option activity for the thirty-nine weeks ended October 30, 2021 (aggregate intrinsic value in thousands):